yjnl/d3_geomap/README.md

        they view when the mouse is moved
  - Different types of map projections
  - Automatic scaling of textbox width depending on length of the text inside
+ - When circles overlap, click to bring the currently-hovered circle to the bottom layer so that the circle underneath can be accessed

  - Further code optimizations
  - Debugging of bugs yet to be identified